 20 (604) Luke Wakamatsu.
 SS/SH.
 Age 18. $290K bonus

-The biggest surprise signing of the Indians’ 2015 draft, Luke, the son of Royals bench coach Don Wakamatsu, signed with the Indians despite being more of a Hail Mary pick in the 20th round.
+The biggest surprise signing of the Indians' 2015 draft, Luke, the son of Royals bench coach Don Wakamatsu, signed with the Indians despite being more of a Hail Mary pick in the 20th round.
+Wakamatsu had high expectations in 2016 but they were derailed by a shoulder injury.

 21 (634) Brock Hartson.
 RHP.
 Age 21.